poiyomi/PoiyomiDocs/docs/special-fx/flipbook.md

 - `Type`: **Float**, Range: `0.0 - 1.0`

-How much to shift the base color around the hue circle.
+How much to shift the flipbook around the hue circle.

 This value is circular, and will have the same result at 0 and 1.